Dynamics, data and reconstruction: Introduction

-Question 1 (Q1) addresses the difference between a timeseries generated by a true orbit, and the general notion of dataset.
 Q2 addresses the issue of consistency which is relevant in most branches of approximation theory.
 One would expect that if a sequence of datasets has increasing information content, an algorithm should be able to utilize that to provide progressively better approximations.
-Algorithms have been defined in the context of computability and symbolic dynamics \cite[e.g.]{BDWY2020, HertlingSpandl_gap_2008} but lack a general definition.
-Our answer to Q2 is via a category called \emph{timeseries data}, an approach quite different from other characterizations of information flow \cite[e.g.]{jannink1998ontio, kokar2001data}.
-There are many examples of a sequence of dynamical systems whose flow converges uniformly, but in which the limiting flow exhibits singular behavior.
-This has been studied extensively under the topic of \emph{unfolding of tangencies} in various non-hyperbolic dynamics \cite[e.g.]{Rios2001unfolding, gonchenko2007homoclinic}.
-The answer to Q3 thus also requires delicate handling.
-As has been discovered in recent works, the outcome of numerical methods is strongly dictated by an aspect of dynamical systems called its \emph{spectrum} or \emph{spectral measure} \cite[e.g.]{DGJ_compactV_2018, DasGiannakis_delay_2019, DasGiannakis_RKHS_2018, DasJim2017_SuperC}.
-Most numerical procedures involve some form of averaging, whose limiting value reveals only selected aspects of the dynamics.
-This reveals one of the many complications associated to Q3.
+Algorithms have been defined in the context of computability and symbolic dynamics \cite[e.g.]{BDWY2020, HertlingSpandl_gap_2008} but a general definition is hard to provide.
+Our answer to Q2 is via a category called \emph{time series data}, an approach quite different from other characterizations of information flow \cite[e.g.]{jannink1998ontio, kokar2001data}.

 Dynamical systems tend to have a \emph{nested structure} of sub-systems embedded within sub-systems \cite{MarcusLind1995}.
-One often relies on the assumption of \emph{ergodicity} to set a definite limit for empirical measures and timeseries.
-However, even ergodic dynamical systems which are chaotic are known to have a dense collection of periodic orbits \cite{ KatokStepin1966approx, Katok_periodic_1980}.
+One often relies on the assumption of \emph{ergodicity} to set a definite limit for empirical measures and time series.
+However, even ergodic dynamical systems which are chaotic are known to have a dense collection of periodic orbits \cite{ KatokStepin1966approx, Katok1980periodic}.
 Thus these periodic orbits mimic the invariant set and measure of the true dynamics.
 Moreover, they have been shown to mimic many other ergodic and asymptotic aspects of the dynamics, such as entropy, pressure and dimensions \cite{KatokStepin1967, WangSun2010, LiaoEtAl2018, Sanchez_pressure_2017}.
 However, periodic orbits have properties different from the general dynamics - their Lyapunov exponents are zero, and they are non-mixing.
-These results indicate the difficulty of addressing the issues raised in Q4.
+These results indicate the difficulty of addressing the issues raised in Q3.

-To look for answers to these questions, we construct the following diagram showing the arrangement of the various components and entities discussed :
+We present four new ideas and perspectives in the search for answers to these questions.
+The first is that the entire process of data generation from measurements of a dynamical system is a \textit{functorial} process, presented in the diagram below :